awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `updateDimension(input:completion:)`

 Updates the definition for a dimension.
 You cannot change the type of a dimension after it is created (you can delete it and recreate it).
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">UpdateDimension action.
+Requires permission to access the [UpdateDimension](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func updateDimension(input: UpdateDimensionInput, completion: @escaping (ClientRuntime.SdkResult<UpdateDimensionOutputResponse, UpdateDimensionOutputError>) -> Void)